Is It Worth Getting a Doctorate in Education (EdD)?

 Master’s in Social Work (MSW)

-So is it worth getting a doctorate in education?
+Is it worth pursuing a doctorate in education?
 Ultimately, the answer is based on your personal and professional goals, situation and interests.
-An EdD may benefit those who want to become leaders in education and who are dedicated to improving and elevating educational outcomes and experiences.
+An EdD may benefit those who want to become leaders in education and are dedicated to improving educational outcomes and experiences.